KDE/threadweaver/examples/HelloWorldRaw.in.md

 special consideration into memory management and the object life cycles.

-Now before executing the program, think about what you expect it to print.
+Now before executing the program, pause for a minute and think about what you expect it to print.

 ~~~~
 World!